atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ### 4. Preparing AWS instance <a name="prep_instance"></a>

-Now since I am new to AWS the easiest way to start is using the LightSail service from service catalog.
+Now since I am new to AWS, the easiest way to get started is by using the LightSail service from service catalog.
 This will enable you to deploy small system which is more then capable of handling dess at pre-set price.

 ![img](images/clip_image002-16272842283471.jpg)